0xCCF4/PhotoSort/README.md

                                        information. `{type}` is replaced with MOV or IMG. `{type?img,vid}` is replaced with `img` if the file is an image, `vid` if the file is a video.
-Note that, when using other types than IMG or MOV, and rerunning the program again, the custom type will be seen as part of the file name.
+Note that, when using other types than IMG or MOV, and rerunning the program again, the custom type will be seen as part of the file name. `{ext?upper/lower/copy}` is replaced with the original file extension.
+If `?upper` or `?lower` is specified, the extension will be made lower/upper case. leaving out `?...` or using `copy` copies the original file extension.
 Commands of the form {label:cmd} are replaced by {cmd}; if the replacement string is not empty then a prefix of "label" is added.
 This might be useful to add separators only if there is e.g. a {dup}
                                        part [default: {type}{_:date}{-:name}{-:dup}]